mimeindustries/learn.mime.co.uk/_docs/reprogramming-the-mearm-deluxe.md

 ---
-title: Building the v1 Chassis
+title: Reprogramming the MeArm Deluxe
-summary: Here's how to build the chassis for the first version of Mirobot
+summary: Here's how to reprogram the Brains Board in you MeArm Deluxe
 layout: doc
 tags:
   - Building